-If you are collecting your gas by having it bubble into a jar filled with water (which we do) it will be wet.
+If you are collecting gas by having it bubble into a jar filled with water (which we do) it will be wet.
+It will pick up 'hitchhiker' water as it passes through.
 You must subtract the water vapor out.
 You have a mixture of gas + water, we want to know how much gas was produced.

 The amount of water vapor present is very sensitive to the temperature.
 The warmer the water that the gas bubbles through, the more water vapor is present.

 1. Read problems carefully.
 Words like wet conditions, over water, bubbled through water mean that you will have to correct for water vapor pressure.

 2. Label the variables in the problem.
 P1, V1, T1, P2, V2, T2.
 We are usually solving for V2 in these problems.